apache/openwhisk/docs/conductors.md

 A _conductor action_ is an action with a _conductor_ annotation with a value that is not _falsy_, i.e., a value that is different from zero, null, false, and the empty string.

-At this time, sequence actions cannot be conductor actions.
-The conductor annotation on sequence actions is ignored.
+At this time, the conductor annotation is ignored on sequence actions.

 Because a conductor action is an action, it has all the attributes of an action (name, namespace, default parameters, limits...) and it can be managed as such, for instance using the `wsk action` CLI commands.
 It can be part of a package or be a web action.